AshridgeTechnologies/elemento/stories/Apps website.md

 Refactor to run from code
 -------------------------

-- App code is generated in the editor
+- ✅ App code is generated in the editor
-- Runtime can have code inserted by the editor for preview
+- ✅ Runtime can have code inserted by the editor for preview
-- Runtime loads code file
+- ✅ Runtime loads code file
-- Runtime expects a React component that it renders
+- ✅ Runtime expects a React component that it renders
+- runApp.ts is refactored to a sensible module or component, and unit tested
+- ✅ Runtime path is just 'run'
+- Can save app code from the editor

 Editing
 -------

 - Site on apps.elemento.software
 - Home page has create an app and run an app panels with links
 - Create an app opens studio on /studio path